Policy

 The Shore Grp LTD

-The Shore Group is committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses.
-Modern slavery is a crime and a violation of fundamental human rights.
-All types of modern slavery have in common the deprivation of a person's liberty by another to exploit them for personal or commercial gain.
+Modern slavery is a crime and a violation of fundamental human rights, we are committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses.
+All forms of modern slavery have in common the deprivation of a person's liberty by another to exploit them for personal or commercial gain.

 We are committed to ensuring that our staff and any workers we supply (directly or indirectly) are not subject to behaviour or threats that may amount to modern slavery, human trafficking, forced labour, and similar human rights abuses.

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our business relationships, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-As part of this process, we have undertaken a review of our supply chain to identify and assess potential risk areas.
+As part of this process, we have undertaken a review of our supply chain to identify and identified the following as the highest potential risk areas:

 Suppliers must ensure their operations are free from modern slavery and human trafficking practices, both in the UK and globally, including within their own supply chains and external business relationships.